agbocsardi/quarto-project-template/README.md

 ## To get started

-As this is a template repo, you'll probably want to clone it, then delete the `.git` folder, and initialize it as a new repo for your own project.
+As this is a template repo, you'll probably want to use it as a basis for your own project repo.
+You have a few options:

+1. Clone it, then delete the `.git` folder, and initialize it as a new repo for your own project.

+2. "Use this template" button on GitHub.

+3. Alternatively, if you're using the GitHub CLI tool:
+    ```sh
+    gh repo create <new-repo-name> --template="https://github.com/agbocsardi/quarto-project-template.git"
+    ```

 ## Intended Workflow Guidelines
 - High-level workflow code (what to run, what order, etc) should live in the project root, this should mostly just call things you have defined in your `lib` modules.